Happy New Year!

 Here’s the year-end review for the real estate market in Breckenridge, Colorado.

 Get the quick answer from our 1-minute video, or see the details below.

 We have a buyer’s market that is recovering and slowly moving towards a more balanced market, especially for entry level (affordable) homes and condos.
 Prices per square foot are roughly flat since January 2009, and the number of sales is clearly moving up.

 There’s plenty to choose from, prices are rolled back to 2005-2006 levels, and sellers are motivated.
 If you’ve been wanting to invest in Summit County, CO, now is the time!

 The chart above shows the number of residential sales (homes, condos, townhomes, duplexes, and vacant lots) for each of the years 2003 through 2011.

 - 2005 was the peak year for number of transactions

 - 2009 was the lowest year for number of transactions

 - Prices have stabilized.
 Several condo complexes and subdivisions are showing that sold prices per square foot are roughly flat since 1/1/2009.
-There is no strong downtrend in selling prices for all of 2009 – 2010.
+There is no strong downtrend in selling price-per-square-foot for all of 2009 – 2011.

 Please check back from time to time, for more Breckenridge Colorado real estate market statistics and analysis.